 - a) Go to Start > Administrative Tools > Services or Server Manager > Tools > Services. - b) Right-click Microsoft Forefront TMG Firewall, and then select Stop.
-When the service has stopped, return to the installer and continue the inst

 When the service has stopped, return to the installer and continue the installation process.
 The Firewall service may also be stopped from the Forefront TMG management console.
 See the Microsoft documentation for more information.